KamilWolczynski/interview/Machine-learning-book/chapter-04/Readme.md

 If the CSV changes column order — everything breaks.

 ---
-HEEERTERE
-### **Q3 — Look at your original dataframe.

-What do you think the columns are, and which column contains the text of the customer’s message?**

-Example possibilities:

-* `message`
-* `body`
-* `ticket_text`
-* `description`

-Tell me what **column name** contains the text BlazingText should learn from.

-Once you answer, we rewrite the whole preprocessing code in a clean, robust, 2025 version.

-Perfect, Kamil — that makes everything clear.
-Now we can rebuild the preprocessing in a **clean, safe, 2025-compatible form** without relying on dangerous `row[4]` or `row[5]` indexing.

-You're doing great — this is exactly how a real ML engineer thinks.

----

 # ✅ **STEP 3 — Modern Preprocessing (Final 2025 Version)**

-Column names:

-* **text** → the customer message
-* **escalate** → boolean label

-So we rewrite everything properly.

----

 # 🔥 **2025-Ready Preprocessing Code**